This article is written for Google Workspace for Education Administrators.

 Design any page using a bookmarklet

-How to block bookmarklets?
+How to Block Bookmarklets?

 Luckily, school managed Chrome browsers support block bookmarklets.
 Follow these instructions.